jjouor/gitlab-ldap-sync/README.md

 ## Sync

 - Users
-  - They are not created automatically
+  - Сreated automatically
   - The user name is synchronized (From the DisplayName property)
   - The administrator status is synchronized (Based on group membership)
   - They are blocked (*ban) if they are excluded from the LDAP_GITLAB_USERS_GROUP group or have a password that expired more than 2 days ago.
 Unlock if the membership condition is met and the password has not expired.
-  - SSH keys are synchronized (From the ipaSshPubKey property, synchronized keys have the prefix 'FreeIPA managed key')
   - Deleted if the account is missing in ldap
 - Groups
   - Automatic create group from LDAP AD if it not exists in GitLab
   - Automatic create subgroup in group from LDAP AD if it not exists in GitLab
   - Sync role depends on group naming.
 If ACCESS_LEVEL is not specified using default role - Developer
+  - Supports only unique subgroup names